Frequently Asked Questions

 There is free wifi at Blue Sky Vineyard.

 We provide an initial supply of the basics such as soap, toilet paper, paper towels but you may want to bring extra, especially if there are more than two of you and you plan on staying longer than a couple of days.
 Bring food.
 We'll have coffee, sugar and creamer.
-Weekend guests and stays four days or longer will have eggs and some pastry assortment.

 There are two firearm deer seasons in Illinois - the third weekend in November and the first weekend in December.
 We are not hunters but we do need guests to be aware.

 These are the Shawnee Hills and most places are not safe to hike during hunting season.
 If you go out into the woods you are required to wear the appropriate attire.
-The Cove guests cannot use the woods to get to the winery for those weekends but you can walk around the tree line and use the Creole House and Hobbit Hollow path.
+The Cove guests cannot use the woods to get to the winery for those weekends but you can walk around the tree line and use the Creole House and The-Cove Hollow path.
 If you do wish to go hiking, please feel free to ask Ed where hiking is allowed for those two weekends.

 Please do a thorough check of the cabin before checking out from your stay.
 It is quite an expense to return items left behind.
 If something has been left behind and you would like it sent to you, please understand that we will charge the card on file for the cost of returning it plus 10% for the time and materials needed to get it shipped.